Logging Food

 Tips for Accurate Logging

-- Be specific about portions - "a large apple" vs "an apple" makes a difference
+- Be specific about portions.
+"A large apple" and "an apple" are not the same

-- Log drinks - sodas, alcohol, and specialty coffee drinks have calories too
+- Log your drinks.
+Soda, alcohol, and fancy coffee drinks have calories too

-- Use Recent Foods - tap your history to quickly re-log regular meals (free, no credits)
+- Use Recent Foods.
+Tap your history to re-log regular meals fast (free, no credits)